AbhishekRauthan/Typescript-Datastructures-Algorithms/README.md

 # ds-ts-algo

-ds-ts-algo is a typescript written package that allow users to use different pre-made data structures and algorithms in their javascript/typescript projects.
+ds-ts-algo is a typescript written utility package that allow users to use different pre-made data structures and algorithms in their javascript/typescript projects.

 <br />